-June 2019 is World Pride in New York City!
-Celebrate equal rights for the LGBTQ of the world on our NYC Pride Fireworks Cruise, or come support the Hetrick-Martin Institute (HMI) on our weekly fundraising Pride Sails!
+June 2019 is World PRIDE in New York City!
+Celebrate equal rights for the LGBTQIAP+ of the world on our NYC PRIDE Fireworks Cruise, or come support the Hetrick-Martin Institute (HMI) on our weekly fundraising Pride Sails!

 Additionally, this year, as a major supporter of the trans, non-binary, and gender non-conforming community, CHL also collaborates on behalf of the Hetrick-Martin Institute.
 The objective is to fundraise to the support programs for youth with these identities.
-100% of net ticket sales from the their Trans New York Harbor Pride Sails will go to HMI.
-These sails depart every Saturday in June 10:30 A.M.
-These 2 hours sails upon the schooner Adirondack or schooner America 2.0 include complimentary mimosas and a nearly 400 square foot Pride Flag flying proudly from the mainsail as they pass the Statue of Liberty.
+100% of net ticket sales from the their Trans New York Harbor PRIDE Sails will go to HMI.
+These sails depart every Saturday in June at 1 P.M.
+These 2 hours sails upon the schooner Adirondack or schooner America 2.0 include complimentary mimosas and a nearly 400 square foot PRIDE Flag flying proudly from the mainsail as they pass the Statue of Liberty.
 Tickets are $75/ guest.

 Sponsored by Classic Harbor Line

 For the benefit of transgender, non-binary and gender non-conforming youth support programs of the Hetrick-Martin Institute, Classic Harbor Line hosts a series of five weekend benefit sails throughout the duration of the World Pride Festival in New York City.
 100% of net ticket sales goes to the Hetrick-Martin Institute.

 The benefit sails are Saturdays: June 1, 8, 15, 22 & 29, from 1:00 P.M. – 3:00 P.M. aboard either the schooner Adirondack or the schooner America 2.0.